 What is cervical cancer?

-Most cervical cancers begin in the cells lining the cervix.
+Most cervical cancers begin in the cells in the transformation zone.
 These cells do not suddenly change into cancer.
 Instead, the normal cells of the cervix first gradually develop pre-cancerous changes that turn into cancer.
 Doctors use several terms to describe these pre-cancerous changes, including cervical intraepithelial neoplasia (CIN), squamous intraepithelial lesion (SIL), and dysplasia.
-These changes can be detected by the Pap test and treated to prevent cancer from developing (see "Can cervical cancer be prevented?").
+These changes can be detected by the Pap test and treated to prevent cancer from developing (see Can cervical cancer be prevented?).

 Although cervical cancers start from cells with pre-cancerous changes (pre-cancers), only some of the women with pre-cancers of the cervix will develop cancer.
-The change from cervical pre-cancer to cervical cancer usually takes several years, but it can happen in less than a year.
+It usually takes several years for cervical pre-cancer to change to cervical cancer, but it also can happen in less than a year.
 For most women, pre-cancerous cells will go away without any treatment.
 Still, in some women pre-cancers turn into true (invasive) cancers.
-Treating all pre-cancers can prevent almost all true cancers.
-Pre-cancerous changes and specific types of treatment for pre-cancers are discussed in the sections, "How are cervical cancers and pre-cancers diagnosed?" and "Treating pre-cancers and other abnormal Pap test results."
+Treating all cervical pre-cancers can prevent almost all cervical cancers.
+Pre-cancerous changes and specific types of treatment for pre-cancers are discussed in Cervical Cancer Prevention and Early Detection.

 Although almost all cervical cancers are either squamous cell carcinomas or adenocarcinomas, other types of cancer also can develop in the cervix.
 These other types, such as melanoma, sarcoma, and lymphoma, occur more commonly in other parts of the body.

-Last Medical Review: 04/11/2013
+Last Medical Review: 11/16/2016

-Last Revised: 01/31/2014
+Last Revised: 12/05/2016